Mark Peter Wright

 2nd November – 2nd December 2012

-30 Minutes of Listening is an exhibition by award-winning UK artist Mark Peter Wright.
-Reimagining how we listen to and perceive place, the works presented draw specific inspiration and focus from the area South Gare: a designated site of special scientific interest in Redcar, Cleveland UK.
+30 Minutes of Listening presented an exhibition by award-winning UK artist Mark Peter Wright.
+Reimagining how we listen to and perceive place, the works presented drew specific inspiration and focus from the area South Gare: a designated site of special scientific interest in Redcar, Cleveland UK.

-Taking one 30-minute period of listening in South Gare as its point of departure, the exhibition proposes possible ways of experiencing time and space in relation to this singular moment.
-Through film, sound, photography, objects and text, Wright examines the dialectical nature of listening and its potential to transgress both physical and mental territories of place and self.
+Taking one 30-minute period of listening in South Gare as its point of departure, the exhibition proposed possible ways of experiencing time and space in relation to this singular moment.
+Through film, sound, photography, objects and text, Wright examined the dialectical nature of listening and its potential to transgress both physical and mental territories of place and self.

-Mark Peter Wright (born 1979, Kings Lynn).
-He studied at the London College of Communication, University of the Arts, London and Manchester Metropolitan University.
+Mark Peter Wright [born 1979, Kings Lynn, UK].
+He studied at the London College of Communication – University of the Arts, London and Manchester Metropolitan University.
 He has exhibited and broadcast works internationally including Flat Time House, London; Barbican Centre, London; Queen Elizabeth Hall, South Bank Centre, London; British Library, London; Cabinet Magazine Gallery and on BBC Radio 3 and Resonance FM.
 In 2009 he was awarded the British Composer of the Year Award (Sonic Arts) for his work A Quiet Reverie, which premiered at IMT Gallery in 2008.
 In 2012 he was nominated for a Prix Ars Electronica award in Digital Musics & Sound Art.
-Wright is also the founder of Ear Room, an online publication exploring the use of sound in artistic practice.
+Wright is the founder of Ear Room, an online publication exploring the use of sound in artistic practice and co-convenes PoL [Points of Listening], a programme of listening workshops, activities and discussions based in and around London.
+Mark Peter Wright is represented by IMT Gallery.